superfly/docs/machines/flyctl/fly-machine-update.html.md

 fly machine update --image ghcr.io/livebook-dev/livebook:0.11.4
 ```

-## Don't start the Machine

-Some configuration changes don't require a restart to take effect.
-For such changes, you can update the Machine without stopping it, or without starting it, if it's already stopped.

-Use the `--skip-start` flag to update the Machine config without restarting it.

 ## Set the timeout to wait for the Machine to successfully update

 The `--wait-timeout` flag tells the `fly machine update` command how many seconds to wait for individual machines to transition states and for any health checks to pass.
 The default is 300.